 Are raisins healthy?
 The one-word answer is definitely: yes!
 Natural energy isn’t the only plus when it comes to consuming raisins.
 These delicious dried fruits are also loaded with fiber, potassium, iron and other essential nutrients, but free of saturated fat and cholesterol.
 They’re also gluten-free, just in case you were wondering.

-One small box (1.5 ounces) of seedless raisins contains: (6)
+One small box (1.5 ounces) of seedless raisins nutrition contains: (6)

 - 129 calories

 - 25.4 grams sugar

 - 0.8 milligrams of iron (4.4 percent DV)